LittleBadger/MinimalSurfaces/README.md

 ### Constructing Surfaces

 The program includes functions for creating random triangulations of a disk (or a disk with holes), which can then be immersed in R^3 by a specified function.
+Here by random triangulation, we mean the Delaunay triangulation of a random set of points in the disk.
 See example_surfaces.cpp for examples and details.

-The Schwarz surface above, for example, was created by applying the Pinkall-Polthier algorithm to a surface constructed by first randomly triangulating a disk with 5 holes and then mapping to stereographically sphere.
-Here by random triangulation, we mean the Delaunay triangulation of a set of points in the disk sampled according to some distribution (in this case pushforward of the uniform distribution on the sphere).
+The Schwarz surface above, for example, was created by applying the Pinkall-Polthier algorithm to a surface constructed by first randomly triangulating a disk with 5 holes and then mapping stereographically to sphere.
+The points are sampled on the disk according to the pushforward of the uniform distribution of the sphere.

 <p align = "center">
 <img width="600" src="https://github.com/LittleBadger/MinimalSurfaces/blob/master/mapping.png">